 Loaded Potato Salad

-A regular potato and mayo salad but add bacon, scallions, some hard-boiled eggs, and some shredded cheese, and it will fill up that hubby and be super tasty, too.
+A regular potato and mayo salad, but add bacon, scallions, some hard-boiled eggs, and some shredded cheese, and it will fill up that hubby and be super tasty.

-Don’t forget some carrots and blue cheese dip along with some brownies for dessert.
+Don’t forget some carrots and blue cheese dip and some brownies for dessert.

 Tuna Macaroni Salad

 Traditional elbow pasta with tuna, mayonnaise, and peas.
 Nothing special here.
-Some cut up veggies, maybe some cheese, pepperoni, and crackers, fruit, and one of your famous homemade granola bars.
+Some cut-up veggies, maybe some cheese, pepperoni, crackers, fruit, and one of your famous homemade granola bars.

 Spicy Chicken Dippers